How to Successfully Move Abroad in 2026

 If you are in doubt about selling your former residence to buy a new one, in another article I wrote about simple calculations to help to decide between renting or buying a house.
 If your choice is to buy a house in your new country, remember to not fall into the homeowner debt trap.

 When moving to a new location, you must have things set up in advance.
 Ideally, you want to slip into a routine with everything in place before you move, rather than typing up loose ends and organizing affairs months after you move.
-A few things to consider are:
+Here are the key priorities:

 In the case you plan (or already decided) to move out, there are a few other articles I wrote to help you.
 One will help you to move abroad for retirement (even though retirement for younger generations may be an illusion), another article is about moving abroad to invest in emerging countries, or as a student (and how to survive on a tight budget).
 I also compiled two city lists: one of the most stressful cities on the planet, and the other of the most laidback cities.